peterhinch/micropython-samples/README.md

 bytearray: e.g. if max_value is 255 the bytearray occupies 32 bytes allocated by
 the constructor.

-# Pyboard D

-Note: official docs may now be found [here](https://pybd.io/hw/pybd_sfxw.html).
-This [unofficial guide](./pyboard_d/README.md) now contains little which is not in the official docs and will shortly be removed.

 # A design for a hardware power meter

 This uses a Pyboard to measure the power consumption of mains powered devices.